-- # and % of participants who demonstrate and/or report an increased understanding of positive parenting/ caregiving skills. - # and % of participants who demonstrate and/or report an increased understanding of child development. - # and % of participants who demonstrate and/or report an improved relationship with their child(ren) in the area of communication. - # and % of participants who demonstrate and/or report an increased access to supports. - # and % of participants who demonstrate and/or report an increased knowledge of resources.
+- # and % of participants who demonstrate and/or report an increased understanding of parenting/ caregiving skills. - # and % of participants who demonstrate and/or report an increased understanding of child development. - # and % of participants who demonstrate and/or report an increased understanding of available supports and resources